 "Don't you guys have any monitoring?"

-Monitor your servers in real time with the SQL DBA Bundle.
+Monitor your servers in real time with SQL Monitor.

 I recoiled instinctively, as if a great cobra sat coiled on the keyboard.
 Dark forces seemed to be stirring.
 I shook my head.

 "My nerves must be out of order!"
 I told myself.
 After all, what's the harm in a new database.
 I'll just keep a weather eye on the server and it'll be fine.